oxytannOxy/insta_followers_checker/README.md

 ## Instructions 😌

-This Python program is used to find the profiles that you are following but that have not followed you back.
+This Python program is used to find the Instagram profiles that you are following but that have not followed you back.
 To find those accounts, you need to run ***"finder.py"***.
 Once it finishes, you will get a ".txt" file containing the profiles that have not followed you back.
 Then you can run ***"unfollower.py"*** to unfollow those profiles.
 If you want to keep following some of those profiles, simply remove their usernames from the ".txt" file before running ***"unfollower.py"***.

 ---